ransomink/timer/README.md

 #### 1. Execution Order - Singleton:

-- From this package, locate the Prefabs folder and drag the **S**_TimerExecutionOrder prefab into the scene.
+- From *this* package, locate the Prefabs folder and drag the **S**_TimerExecutionOrder prefab into the scene.
 This will update all the active timer instances.

   ![Ransom-CustomUnityTimer-Select-TimerExecutionOrder](https://i.imgur.com/2gqwh02.png)

 #### 2. Execution Order - ScriptableObject:

-- From this package, locate the Prefabs folder and drag the **SO**_TimerExecutionOrder prefab into the scene.
-This will allow you to manually order the execution of any `ScriptableObject` Update method(s) from a Controller, Handler, Manager, or Service, along with all active timer instances.
+- From *this* package, locate the Prefabs folder and drag the **SO**_TimerExecutionOrder prefab into the scene.
+This will allow you to manually order the execution of any `ScriptableObject` Update method(s) from a Controller, Handler, Manager, or Service class, along with all active timer instances.

   ![Ransom-CustomUnityTimer-Select-SO_TimerExecutionOrder](https://i.imgur.com/5RmDmTg.png)